UPPS 03.01.12 - Use of Courtesy Vehicles and Vehicle Allowances Provided by the University

 the name and contact information of the account manager and designated department personnel;

-the VIN, make, model, and year of the courtesy vehicle;
+the vehicle identification number (VIN), make, model, and year of the courtesy vehicle;

 the beginning odometer reading;